 Claremont Graduate University is seeking a flexible, dynamic, student-centered team member to join a new student success initiative.
-The Student Support Specialist will serve as part of a cross-unit functional team supporting CGU’s prospective and current students, in partnership with a designated University academic unit(s), and the University’s recruitment and retention teams.
+This position will serve as part of a cross-unit functional team supporting CGU’s prospective and current students, in partnership with a designated University academic unit(s), and the University’s recruitment and retention teams.
 This individual will serve as part of a University community committed to providing a diverse student body with an exceptional student experience.

 The regular hours for this position are 8:30 AM to 5:00 PM Monday through Friday.
 During heavy outreach and contact campaign periods, hours will be shifted to 10 AM-6 PM, 11 AM -7 PM, 12-8 PM, or 1-9 PM as campaigns dictate.
 Other evening and weekend outreach campaigns and event participation may also be required.
 Occasional travel may be required for recruitment events.

 This student support specialist will assist an assigned academic unit(s) and the University’s enrollment management functions in activities supporting the recruitment and retention of prospective and continuing students at Claremont Graduate University (CGU).
 The portion of time spent in the core functions noted, will vary by academic unit, dependent upon school and University needs.